braxtoncuneo/parallel/src/shared_mem/atomics.md

 If there is a third thread, its decrement would look like a valid acquisition, and if the fixing decrement occurs before the third thread releases, the third thread would attempt to wake a sleeping thread.
 Given this, a valid solution would be to have acquisition attempts put threads to sleep if the counter is initially in a forbidden state.

-However, what if there is no third thread, or (equivalently) what if some combination of aqcuisitions and releases results in the counter reaching 1 immediately before the fixing decrement occurs?
+However, what if there is no third thread, or (equivalently) what if some combination of acquisitions and releases results in the counter reaching 1 immediately before the fixing decrement occurs?
 In this case, there must be at least one thread waiting on the semaphore, and the fixing decrement has effectively claimed the sempahore on its behalf.
 The thread performing the fixing decrement simply needs to wake one thread before its bad acquisition attempt resolves.

 <!--slider split-->